Shopify/hydrogen/README.md

 If the Storefront API version update includes breaking changes, then Hydrogen UI includes breaking changes.
 Because the API version is updated every three months, breaking changes could occur every three months.

 Learn more about API [release schedules](https://shopify.dev/api/usage/versioning#release-schedule) at Shopify.

+## Contributing to storefront-kit

+Thank you for your interest in contributing!
+Please read through the [CONTRIBUTING.md](./CONTRIBUTING.md) file and let us know if you have questions or concerns.